Lunar Rock Poster #319

 Speed Art Poster #319

 Here is the speed art video tutorial.
-One more time, I registered all of my process from the start to the end.
-So, you will be able to follow along the steps I made.
+One more time, I registered all my processes from start to finish so you can follow my steps.

 See you tomorrow for poster 320.
-Have a nice morning!
+Have a lovely morning!